Election deniers are winning political nominations across the country - KESQ

 New Mexico drama

-The commissioners voted 3-0 on Monday not to certify the results, citing their distrust of Dominion voting machines.
+The commissioners had voted 3-0 on Monday not to certify the results, citing their distrust of Dominion voting machines.
+On Wednesday, the high court sided with Oliver and ordered the commission to act by Friday, the deadline for counties to sign off on primary election results.

 (In a statement Wednesday, a Dominion spokesperson called the county’s action “yet another example of how lies about Dominion have damaged our company and diminished the public’s faith in elections.”
 The company has filed several defamation lawsuits against people who have spread falsehoods about their machines.)